perpetualgrimace/v5.jamesferrell.me/content/site.en.md

 ----

-Description: James Ferrell is a designer/developer in Boston, MA.
+Description: James Ferrell is a front-end designer in Boston, MA.
 This is his portfolio site.
 He doesn't usually talk in the third person like this.

 ----

 Bio: Hello!
-I'm a multidisciplinary web designer/developer  currently living in Boston, MA.
+I'm a multidisciplinary front-end designer currently living in Boston, MA.
 I design and build responsive, accessible, performant websites.

 I'm currently taking on new projects, so (link: contact text: get in touch)!